 While these cells are precise and sensitive in the incredible job they do, they are also very delicate.
 However, unlike other cells in the body, these hair cells are unable to repair themselves when they become disabled.
 The hair cells in our inner ears also cannot be replaced, meaning a damaged hair cell is effectively out of commission permanently leaving a gap in our ability to hear.
 Hair cells have a performance range and listening to loud sounds without hearing protection can cause strain and damage to the hair cells.
 As we go through life, all the permanent hearing injuries we gradually accrue can add up to significant hearing loss.

 Recognizing and Treating Hearing Issues

 Gradual hearing loss can be hard to recognize and prioritize.
 Therefore, examining hearing issues when they first begin is an important part of hearing health.
 So, pay attention to the way you hear.
 Signs of hearing loss include consistent trouble understanding what people say.
 Often voices can be heard but the sound seems muffled, especially high-pitched voices like children’s speech.
 Turning up the volume or even maximizing the volume on television, computers, radios and stereo systems may be a sign you are having difficulty hearing at lower, more moderate volumes.

 Visit Us at Hearing Group

 Part of having a good understanding of your hearing health is developing healthy listening habits and scheduling regular hearing exams.
-Hearing exams can detect hearing loss early when it is easiest to treat and can minimize the impact hearing loss has on your life.
+A hearing exam can detect hearing loss early when it is easiest to treat and can minimize the impact hearing loss has on your life.

 Choosing comprehensive hearing healthcare like what we provide at Hearing Group is a great first step towards hearing your best.
 Our thorough hearing exams map your hearing challenges and help our hearing specialists connect you with personalized solutions.
 No matter what your age is, hearing health is important to think about.
 At Hearing Group, we are happy to help you protect your hearing and hear your best.